Smart WebView includes a robust system for handling light and dark themes, allowing the app to automatically adapt to the user’s device settings.

 The theming system operates on multiple levels to ensure a seamless experience:

-1. Native Android Theme: The app uses different colors.xml files for light (res/values/) and dark (res/values-night/) modes.
+1. Native Android Theme: The app uses different resource files for light (res/values/) and dark (res/values-night/) modes.
 Android automatically applies the correct theme when the app starts, based on the device’s system setting.

-2. Initial State Detection: When the app launches, it detects the current system theme and stores this state.
+2. Initial State Detection: When the app launches, it detects the current system theme.

 4. CSS Styling: The web page’s style.css uses CSS variables and a .dark-mode class on the <body> tag to switch between light and dark styles.